 - Ministry Internship Program for Seminarians

-- Talks given to Parish and other Lay Communities
+- Talks given to Parishes and other Lay Communities

 - Partnership with the National Catholic Bioethics Center